-How to Defeat a Security Alarm: Crash and Smash Attack
+How to Prevent a Crash and Smash Attack

 It’s an endless game of cat and mouse.
-New home security measures are developed, and burglars figure out a way around them.
-They figure out a way to attack a security system, and we either catch them in the act or the industry discovers new ways to stop them.
-There are a number of methods burglars tend to use when breaking and entering or committing other crimes – but the “Crash and Smash” attack is one commonly used to defeat security alarms.
-Here’s how it works.
+New home security measures are developed, and burglars have to figure out a way around them.
+They discover how to attack a security system, and we either catch them or uncover new ways to stop them.
+There are a number of methods burglars tend to use when breaking and entering or committing other crimes.
+However, the “Crash and Smash” attack is one of the most commonly used to defeat security alarms.
+Here’s how it works:

-- The burglar breaks through an entry door.
-Entry doors are ones which the security system permits use to when entering a home.
-Rather than an immediate alarm, the system starts beeping and counting down for 30, 45, or even 60 seconds – giving the homeowner time to walk to their keypad and disarm the system.
-Unfortunately, an alarm can’t tell the difference between a burglar kicking in the door and an average entry into the home, so the burglar now has 30 to 60 seconds before the alarm goes off.
+The burglar breaks through an entry door.
+Entry doors are ones that the security system permits use when entering a home.
+Rather than an immediate alarm, the system starts beeping and counting down for 30, 45, or even 60 seconds.
+This gives the homeowner time to walk to their keypad and disarm the system.
+Unfortunately, a typical alarm can’t tell the difference between a kicked-in door and an average entry into the home.
+This gives the burglar 30 to 60 seconds before the alarm goes off.
 Unless you have a reinforced door frame, most residential doors are surprisingly easy to kick in.
-To provide extra security, take a look at a new door installation toronto.
+To provide extra security, take a look at installing new doors.

-That’s essentially how a crash and smash attack works: the burglar kicks in or breaks down the entry door (crash) and disables the alarm panel before it calls out for help (smash).
-The burglar has rendered your alarm system useless and now has free roam of the home and can spend as much time in it as they like.
+In essence, that’s essentially how a crash and smash attack works.
+The burglar kicks in or breaks down the entry door (crash) and disables the alarm panel before it calls out for help (smash).
+The burglar has rendered your alarm system useless and can roam your home freely.

-Using Alarm.com with crash and smash protection instead of outdated systems like gives you the upper hand.
-Systems vulnerable to a simple crash and smash attack need nothing more than swift kick to an entry door and a baseball bat to the alarm panel to be rendered useless (check the home security systems reviews yourself).
+Using Alarm.com with Crash and Smash Protection instead of outdated systems gives you the upper hand.
+Systems vulnerable to a simple crash and smash attack need nothing more than a swift kick to an entry door and a baseball bat to the alarm panel to be rendered useless (check the home security systems reviews yourself).